knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 ## Nested Loops

 Just as we nest boxes within larger boxes, loops can also be placed inside other loops.
 This is known as nesting.
 It's a powerful technique, especially when you need to handle multi-dimensional tasks.

-But remember, with great power comes great complexity!
-It's crucial to be careful when using nested loops to ensure they all run as expected.
+[Illustration [1](https://create.roblox.com/docs/tutorials/fundamentals/coding-4/nested-loops) [2](https://study.com/academy/lesson/nested-while-loops-in-java.html) or img sent in chat]

 ### Nested Loop Example: Amusement Park